 Leaders have worked to create a culture of high expectations, though they acknowledge that consistency across such a large staff body is an ongoing priority.
 Students are encouraged to take pride in their uniform and their environment, contributing to a sense of shared identity in a school that draws from a wide variety of backgrounds.

 Academic performance at Bradford Academy presents a contrasting picture between the primary and secondary stages.
-In the primary phase, the academy demonstrates notable strength, particularly in ensuring pupils meet core standards.
-In 2024, 70% of pupils reached the expected standard in reading, writing, and mathematics combined.
-This is significantly higher than the England average of 62%.
-Furthermore, 17% of pupils achieved the higher standard in these subjects, more than double the England average of 8%.
-These results place the primary phase 64th out of 163 schools in Bradford, reflecting a solid performance that sits in line with the middle 35% of schools in England (25th to 60th percentile) (FindMySchool ranking).
+In the current primary data, 50% of pupils reached the expected standard in reading, writing, and mathematics combined, and 0% achieved the higher standard in these subjects.
+These results place the primary phase 101st in Bradford and 13,881st in England on the current FindMySchool primary overall measure.

 The secondary phase faces more substantial challenges.
-In the 2024 GCSE results, the average Attainment 8 score was 33.1, which is below the England average.
+In the current GCSE data, the average Attainment 8 score is 33.1.
 The Progress 8 score of -0.94 indicates that students, on average, make nearly a full grade less progress across their subjects than similar students in other schools in England.
-This places the secondary phase in the lower tier (bottom 40%) of schools in England, ranking 33rd out of 38 secondary schools in the local authority (FindMySchool ranking).
+This places the secondary phase in the lower tier of schools in England, ranking 27th on the Bradford secondary local measure and 3,297th in England overall.
 While these figures highlight areas for improvement, they also reflect the academy's commitment to an inclusive intake with varying starting points.

 England ranks and key metrics (where available)